ur-git/javascript-concepts/README.md

 - What is JavaScript?
 - Is JavaScript a compiled or interpreted language?
 - Is JavaScript a case-sensitive language?
-- Is there any relation between Java and JavaScript?
 - What paradigm is JavaScript?
 - What are primitive data types?
 - What are the different ways to access object properties?